submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Submariner now uses nftables as the default packet filter driver.
 * The VXLAN cable driver now supports IPv6 and dual-stack environments.
 * Submariner now supports environments where OVN-Kubernetes IPsec is enabled.
+* Submariner can now be deployed with only inter-cluster routing functionality.
+This is useful for deployments where an external SDN or routing system manages intra-cluster routing.

 ### Other changes